kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. Monocytes
 	E. Neutrophils

+#### Answer: D. Monocytes - ?

 ### Q3.13
 A 41-year-old unconscious woman was brought to the Emergency Department.
 In view of history of severe headache prior to becoming unconscious a CT scan was requested, which was suggestive of subarachnoid haemorrhage.
-Which one of the following is the most common cause of spontaneous subarachnoid haemorrhage?
+Which one of the following is the most common cause of _spontaneous subarachnoid haemorrhage_?

 	A. Arteriovenous malformation
 	B. Blood dyscrasia